 - Cooler and lots of food and water for the day at the lake as well as snacks for the drive

 - Bug Spray

 - Extra layers depending on time of year

 - Garbage bag for any trash made during your visit

 - Toilet paper for bathroom facilities

-Paddle Boarding at Johnson Lake BC
+Things to do at Johnson Lake in BC

 There are very few parking spots at Johnson Lake so we highly suggest that you arrive early!
 Once we arrived and parked on the public side of Johnson Lake, we unpacked our truck and were lucky enough to score a picnic table near the water.
-The trees line the lake so there is no beach and there are only a couple of small spots to launch kayaks, small boats and paddleboards.
+The trees line the lake so there is no beach and there are only a couple of small spots to launch kayaks, small boats, and paddleboards.

 We brought an inflatable paddleboard with us which is amazing to travel with because it easily folds up into a travel bag.
 It takes roughly ten minutes to inflate and we all took turns pumping the air into it.